barbaramazevedo/Hangman-Game/readme.md

 ## 📖 About the Project

-Hangman Game Multiplayer is a responsive browser game developed with **HTML, CSS, and Vanilla JavaScript**.
+Hangman Game is a responsive browser game developed with **HTML, CSS, and Vanilla JavaScript**.

 The project consumes a public API to generate random English words and allows multiple local players to participate in different rounds while saving their scores, victories, defeats, and match history using `localStorage`.